Edema

 Wearing flat shoes, resting with the elevation of the lower limbs, or maintaining a healthy body weight are also activities that help prevent swelling.

 Do you need a special diet when you have edema?
 Healthcare professionals recommend a balanced and healthy diet.
-It should be rich in fruits, vegetables and limit meat and saturated fatty acids.
+It should be rich in fruits and vegetables and limit meat and saturated fatty acids.
 In some patients, reducing salt intake helps to reduce and prevent swelling.

 The list of risk factors for edema includes: